Contemporary-Physicslab/TN2985/chapters/Experiment_2_waterdropplet.md

 :name: Experiment2_waterdropplet:fig:velocity
 :width: 70%

 The velocity of a falling water droplet in air as a function of the drop time.
 The diameter of the droplet, taken here as spherical, is 6 mm.
 After about 4 $s$, the saturation velocity is almost reached.
-The curve is the exact solution, obtained by numeric integration of Eq. {eq}`equation_of_motion`.
+The curve is the exact solution, obtained by numeric integration of Eq. {eq}`eq:equation_of_motion`.
 ```

 An approximate solution of Eq. {eq}`eq:equation_of_motion`, satisfying the present goal, can be obtained in the following globally sketched way.
 Integration of Eq. {eq}`eq:equation_of_motion` gives